Skip to main content

 Push

-Pull changes from GitHub
+Pull from GitHub

 Available for Next.js TypeScript projects only.
 After your initial push, the GitHub button changes to Pull from GitHub.